mtesseract/rustberry-jukebox/blogpost.md

 ## The Software

-As mentioned above there are in fact already software solutions for an RFID-controllable jukebox.
+As mentioned above there are already software solutions for an RFID-controllable jukebox.
 But after a quick look at the [Phoniebox](https://www.phoniebox.de) software [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID) I decided to build my own project.
-The primary motives for this include the following:
+The primary motives for this decision include the following:

-* RPi-Jukebox-RFID seems like a rather huge Python project and I am neither familiar with Python tooling, nor with the Python ecosystem.
+* RPi-Jukebox-RFID seems like a rather huge Python project and I am neither particularly familiar with Python tooling, nor with the Python ecosystem.
 Also, I have not had the best experiences with Python codebases in the past, though I cannot judge about the quality of this particular project.